borntofrappe/game-development/01 Pong/README.md

 - in the **res** folder you find the libraries, fonts and sound files used throughout the project

 - in each separate folder you find the game developed one feature at a time.
 In the `README.md` file(s), I annotate how the code changes, and the lessons I learn catching up with the video.
+Pay attention: the folders do not include the resources from the **res** folder, so running the scripts without first adding the necessary files won't work.

 <!--

 ### Pong n